-AHF opened the first Uganda Cares clinic in Masaka in February 2002 through a partnership with the Ugandan Ministry of Health, offering the first ever opportunity for antiretroviral treatment (ART) outside of the capital city of Kampala.
-AHF Uganda Cares is now one of the country’s largest providers of free HIV/AIDS treatment and care, and the program’s model was identified by the World Health Organization and UNAIDS as a best practice model for ART in 2003.
-Thanks to intensive support and follow-up by community-based organizations, 98% of AHF Uganda Cares patients adhere to their treatment regimens.
-Over time, service delivery was scaled up to now cover 15 districts, including Rakai where the first incidence of HIV was diagnosed in 1980.
+AHF opened the first AHF Uganda Cares clinic in Masaka in February 2002 through a collaboration with the Ugandan Ministry of Health, offering the first ever opportunity for antiretroviral treatment (ART) outside of the capital city of Kampala.
+AHF Uganda Cares is now one of the country’s largest providers of free HIV/AIDS treatment and care.
+The program’s model, based on public, civil society and community participation, was identified by the World Health Organization and UNAIDS as a best practice model for ART in 2003.
+Thanks to intensive support and follow-up by community-based organizations, 98% of AHF Uganda Cares clients adhere to their treatment regimens.
+Over time, service delivery was scaled up to now cover 27 districts, including Rakai district where the first incidence of HIV was diagnosed in 1980.

 AHF Uganda Cares provides a multitude of services, including free antiretroviral therapy for more than 147,250 people countrywide.
 There is HIV testing and counselling services where current focus is on targeted testing, reaching out the most at-risk populations and linking the positive clients into chronic HIV care.
 Condom education and free condom distribution and safer sex promotions through outreach and media campaigns constitute key prevention efforts of AHF Uganda Cares.
 HIV testing is offered in each of the 64 AHF supported health facilities.
 In addition, AHF Uganda Cares supports infrastructure improvement which creates a dignified service environment to treat HIV clients.
 Further, AHF Uganda Cares engages in advocacy activities including the right to treatment access, funding HIV response, securing protection and rights of the girl child, and the use of condoms as an effective prevention approach.